 Don’t assume that holidays are a time when everyone hibernates.
 Quite the contrary is the reality.
 Matter of fact, some fresh job opportunities tend to spring up this season.
 And one of these might be waiting for a candidate like you to take charge.

-In the midst of every single path we take in order to find a job, we should not forget the main things that made us search.
+Amid every single path we take to find a job, we should not forget the main things that made us search.
 Be sure not to sound desperate or rush into an offer.
 This way, you might end up in a ‘frying pan to fire’ situation.

 Some jobs are not all that they appear to be.
-Take your time to decide and apply for a job that would make you grateful that you did.
+Take your time for job search and apply for a job that would make you grateful that you did.